 Applying for Nigeria work visas can be a complicated task, with various administrative, regulatory, and bureaucratic hurdles to overcome.
 If you fail to follow the rules carefully, you could end up with significant and costly delays to your expansion.

-At New Horizons, our foreign expansion specialists provide an extensive offering of Nigeria work visa services, immigration support, and outsourcing, to give your organization everything it needs to expand into Nigeria with the help of the best possible talent.
+At Horizons, our foreign expansion specialists provide an extensive offering of Nigeria work visa services, immigration support, and outsourcing, to give your organization everything it needs to expand into Nigeria with the help of the best possible talent.

 Basic requirements for Nigeria work visas